 HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages HyreCar (HYRE) Investors to Contact Firm's Attorneys Now, Securities Fraud Case Filed

 SAN FRANCISCO, Sept.
-2, 2021 /PRNewswire/ --Hagens Berman urges HyreCar Inc. (NASDAQ: HYRE) investors with significant losses to submit your losses now.
+06, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges HyreCar Inc. ( HYRE) investors with significant losses to submit your losses now.

 The complaint alleges that throughout the Class Period, Defendants falsely touted HyreCar’s competitive advantage with its “unique” commercial automobile insurance policy.
 Defendants also deceptively claimed the company’s insurance program “enables us to keep insurance costs and liability low” and that its insurance reserves were accurate.
 In addition, Defendants told investors the company tested then enacted “price enhancements,” that they claimed would drive significant net revenue and gross margin improvements through 2021 to achieve the company’s near-term gross margin goal of 45-50%.